a-cha/services/README.md

 Run `setup.sh` script to up the cluster and launch Kubernetes dashboard.
 Now you can use all this services.

-Also, there are possibility to reload cluster by `./setup.sh re kube` or reload certain service (for example, `./setup.sh re grefana`).
+Also, there are possibility to reload cluster by `./setup.sh re kube` or reload certain service (for example, `./setup.sh re grafana`).